Castlefield stock story – Diaceutics

 a long-term growth story of a well-run company benefitting from increasing adoption of Precision Medicine

 Diaceutics makes money by charging its customers, mainly pharmaceutical companies, for access to its data.
 Customers are generally on multi-year, subscription-based contracts.
 The company also generates revenue from advisory services.
-Diaceutics, which operates at the crossroads of healthcare and technology, meets our positive investment theme of Health & Wellbeing, a category which includes companies providing products or services that result in better patient outcomes.
+Diaceutics, which operates at the crossroads of healthcare and technology, aligns to our Health & Wellbeing theme, a category which includes companies providing products or services that result in better patient outcomes.

 We spoke to the senior management team in September to discuss interim results, which were impressive, showing revenue growth of 24% and a record order book of £27.9m.
 The company also has £16.7m cash on its balance sheet, offering good security and the potential to invest in the future of the business.